-18.4 Staff responsible for intimate care of children will undertake their duties in a professional manner at all times and in accordance with the school's intimate care policy.
+18.4 Staff responsible for intimate care of children will undertake their duties in a professional manner always and in accordance with the school's intimate care policy.

-Learning Support is a space with in Highcliffe School where pupils with SEN or disability can go to feel safe and secure within the school environment.
-This is an area were pupils can be supported by a member of staff to communicate or articulate their feelings without needing to feel conscious about their peers being in close proximity.
+The SEN department is a space within Highcliffe School where pupils with SEN or disability can go to feel safe and secure within the school environment.
+This is an area where pupils can be supported by a member of staff to communicate or articulate their feelings without needing to feel conscious about their peers being in close proximity.
 Support staff receive training on a range of SEN issues and disabilities.
 However, if more specialist techniques are required, the pupil can be referred to receive ELSA support from a specially trained member of staff.